Blog

 Check that the plugin is installed correctly

-/usr/local/bin/certbot plugins
+usr/local/bin/certbot plugins

-We should get a output like
+We should get an output like

 * dns-cloudflare